popopame/KHW/Cours/Chptr2_CA-TLS.md

 #### 2.1 What are CA/TLS and why do we need them ?

-In this section we are going to provide **identities** to our kubernetes services.
+A **Certificate** is used to confirm an **identities** In this section we are going to provide **identities** to our kubernetes services.

-In IT an Identities is Provided by a CA , a **Certificate Identity**
+In IT an Identities is Provided by a **Certificate** and this certificate is validated by  **Certificate Identity**

-This CA will be used to signe x.509 compliant **Certificate**.
+So we will generate a CA (Certificate Authority) and this CA will be used to sign x.509 compliant **Certificate**.

-These Certificate , will be used to confirme the identity of the entity tha hold it.
+These Certificate , will be used to confirm the identity of the entity that hold it.

-Here is a little explanation on how all of this work.

 #### 2.2 CA/TLS in a Kubernetes cluster